amtrack/force-dev-tool/README.md

 **Using `force-dev-tool` in a build script**

-The following environment variables will be available as remote environment `env`:
+The following environment variables can be used to define a default remote environment called `env`:

 * `SFDC_USERNAME`
 * `SFDC_PASSWORD`